 This march inspired by the music of the ragtime era is a cabaret piece featuring the cakewalk rhythm which was popular in Paris around 1900.
 A tempo Show More...

 This march inspired by the music of the ragtime era is a cabaret piece featuring the cakewalk rhythm which was popular in Paris around 1900.
 A tempo of 96 quarter note (crotchet) beats to the minute is suggested for this concise cheerful piece dating from 1904.
-The solo flute part is appended to the full score.
+A flute part is appended to the full score.
+3 piano accompaniments are available playing at 92, 96 and 100 quarter note beats to the minute.
+Each has a 4 bar introduction indicating the tempo that sounds on a wood block.
+There is a one bar silent bar before the repeat of the A section.
 Close

 Added: 27th July, 2017 11:07 AM |